-The city of Seattle, and bicycle and pedestrian advocacy groups oppose this idea.
-WSDOT is particularly concerned that closing the sidewalk may encourage bicyclers to ride in traffic lanes, which would increase the risk of collisions.
+The city of Seattle, and bicycle and pedestrian advocacy groups opposed this idea.
+WSDOT was particularly concerned that closing the sidewalk would encourage bicyclers to ride in traffic lanes, which would increase the risk of collisions.
 Pedestrians (and bicyclists not wishing to ride in a travel lane) would either have to board a transit bus to cross the bridge or detour to the Fremont Bridge.
-As a result, the idea is not feasible.
+As a result, the idea was not feasible.

 What about moving the sidewalks underneath the bridge, as recommended in the SR 99 Route Development Plan?

 The SR 99 Route Development Plan recommended wider travel lanes on the bridge along with a median barrier to physically separate opposing traffic.
-This option would provide an enclosed structure attached underneath the Aurora Bridge for pedestrian and bicycle travel.
-However, this conceptual project is outside the scope of the current project and would present these challenges:
+This option would have provide an enclosed structure attached underneath the Aurora Bridge for pedestrian and bicycle travel.
+However, this conceptual project was outside the scope of the current project and would have presented these challenges:

 - Construction cost.
-The conceptual project would require a significant investment from the Legislature, perhaps more than double the $29 million estimate provided in the RDP due to inflation in labor costs and materials.
+The conceptual project would have required a significant investment from the Legislature, perhaps more than double the $29 million estimate provided in the RDP due to inflation in labor costs and materials.

 - Public safety.
 Pedestrians and bicyclists on an under-the-bridge walkway would not be visible from vehicles on the bridge.
 This could encourage crime, and require safety and security measures, such as escape ladders and surveillance cameras.

 - Aesthetics.
 The Aurora Bridge is listed on the National Register of Historic Places.
-A walkway suspended underneath the bridge would need to garner the support of the community and must be approved by city and state preservation boards.
+A walkway suspended underneath the bridge would have needed to garner the support of the community and must have been approved by city and state preservation boards.

 - Maintenance and inspection issues.
-Ongoing maintenance and regular inspections would be difficult and costly since walkways are separate structures.
+Ongoing maintenance and regular inspections would have been difficult and costly since walkways are separate structures.

-The fence will only be 8 feet 9 inches above the sidewalk to allow for bridge inspections.
+The fence is only 8 feet 9 inches above the sidewalk to allow for bridge inspections.
 How can you prevent people from getting over the fence by climbing first onto the outer railing?

 Our designers examined alternatives that would deter successful fence climbing.
-Our final design incorporates pickets that will substantially reduce the chance of being able to get a hand or foothold near the top of the fence.
+Our final design incorporated pickets that help to substantially reduce the chance of being able to get a hand or foothold near the top of the fence.